Eduardo Escobar: Los Angeles Angels

 On June 23, 2023, the Mets traded Escobar to the Los Angeles Angels for pitching prospects Landon Marceaux and Coleman Crow.
 He was acquired by the team in the wake of several injuries to its infielders, including third basemen Anthony Rendon and Gio Urshela.
 Escobar made his team debut on June 24 against the Colorado Rockies at Coors Field, going 2-for-4 at the plate with a walk, RBI, and four runs scored before being substituted in the fifth inning of a 25–1 blowout win.
 On June 26, he was away from the team to take the American Civics Test for U.S. citizenship.
 Between the Mets and Angels, Escobar finished the 2023 season batting .226 with six home runs and 31 RBIs in 99 games.
 On November 3, the Angels declined the $9 million team option on Escobar's contract, making him a free agent.

 Toronto Blue Jays

 On February 16, 2024, Escobar signed a minor league contract with the Toronto Blue Jays.
 He was released by Toronto on March 22, after being informed that he would not make the Opening Day roster.

 Centauros de La Guaira

 In 2025, Escobar signed with the Centauros de La Guaira of the Venezuelan Major League.
+In 40 games he batted .273/.343/.442 with 5 home runs and 24 RBIs.

+In 2026, Escobar returned for a second season with La Guaira.
+In 48 games he batted .296/.405/.533 with 9 home runs and 34 RBIs.